-The effect of a reduction in capital and surplus of 10% of the net claim reserve on risk-based capital (RBC) indicates if there would be a potential solvency problem if reserves were understated by 10%.
+Determine if a reduction in capital and surplus of 10% of the net claim reserve on risk-based capital (RBC) would result in a potential solvency problem if reserves were understated by 10%.

 A 200% RBC ratio is the Company Action Level of concern according to the NAIC Risk-Based Capital (RBC) for Health Organizations Model Act (#315).
 A ratio below 200% indicates a health entity must file an RBC plan with the domiciliary state.

-In evaluating these leverage ratios, analysts should also consider the nature of the health entity’s business.
-For example, a health entity that has written primarily health business for many years and has proven that it can manage the business profitably is probably less risky than a health entity that has just begun writing health business, even if both entities have the same leverage ratio results.
+Additional Review Considerations

-Procedure #3 assists analysts in reviewing reserve development as an indicator in determining whether health policies appear to have been adequately reserved.
+If questions or concerns are noted, obtain information from the insurer regarding health claims paid after year-end, which were incurred prior to year-end, and test the reasonableness of the year-end claim liabilities established, by the insurer.

 Part 2B – Analysis of Claims Unpaid - Prior Year-Net of Reinsurance of the Underwriting and Investment Exhibit provides information that allows analysts to determine if the health entity has had adverse reserve development in the past year.
 Using this exhibit, a ratio of the paid claims plus reserves for prior periods to the reserves established in the prior year can be calculated.
 A positive result (ratio > 1) for this ratio represents additional or “adverse” development on the reserves originally established by the health entity (the estimated amount of the original reserves has proven to be understated based on subsequent activity).
 The amount of reserve deficiency is compared to the reserve to determine if the deficiency was > 10%.

 Part 2C – Development of Paid and Incurred Health Claims of the Underwriting and Investment Exhibit shows a history of reserve development.
 If the health entity’s ratio results consistently show additional development, this could be an indication that the health entity is understating its health reserves.
 Analysts should review this exhibit to determine if there have been any adverse trends or fluctuations and if reserves have been adequate to pay actual claims.